 University Credit Courses and School Overseas Study Programs

-- We also organise study tours on behalf of institutions including the University of Melbourne, Monash University, La Trobe University and St Catherine’s Girls’ School.
+- We also organise study tours on behalf of institutions including universities around the country.

 Why join an ASA Cultural Tour?

 Broaden your understanding of human history in all its fascinating and colourful diversity on an ASA Cultural Tour.
 Expert lecturers will bring alive for you the monuments and sites included in the itinerary.
 They, and expert local guides, will provide comprehensive background talks and on-site commentaries, enriching your travel and cultural experience.
 ASA provides unique experiences not available to the ordinary traveller – access to private homes and palaces, international experts, behind-the-scenes visits to museums, libraries, studios and archives.
 You will enjoy festivals, theatre performances, amazing dining experiences and other memorable highlights.